What Is Hreflang? A Complete Guide

 <link rel="alternate" hreflang="de" href="https://example.com/de/" />

-You can also target specific regions by combining language and country codes:
+You can also target specific regions by combining language and country codes.
+Language codes follow ISO 639-1 and region codes follow ISO 3166-1 alpha-2:

 <link rel="alternate" hreflang="en-us" href="https://example.com/us/" />